vipul2802/o365hq.com/content/services/Full Cutover G Suite to Office 365 Migration.md

 1. Users can access Exchange Online on their desktop PCs, mobile phones, and tablets from any place, any time
-2. G Suite data is successfully migrated to Office 365 tenant and is accessible by all user profiles
+2. G Suite data is successfully migrated to Microsoft 365 tenant and is accessible by all user profiles
 3. All necessary transport rules are created and working
 4. Mail can be sent and received using Exchange Online